vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 At the moment this prohibits our users from using some types of clients that do not also support OAuth, such as the [writeas-cli](https://github.com/writeas/writeas-cli).
 There is an [open request](https://github.com/writefreely/writefreely/discussions/634) with WriteFreely to allow this with out configuration type.

+WriteFreely runs across both of the Nyota and Daystrom servers.

 ### Matrix

 Our Matrix deployment is based on [Synapse](https://matrix.org/docs/projects/server/synapse) server, running in a Docker container from the project's official [Docker Hub image](https://hub.docker.com/r/matrixdotorg/synapse).